seth-git/atomicglobalmin/readme.txt

 C. Running and restarting the program

 Four example input files are LJ7_PSO.inp, LJ7_Sim.inp, LJ7_BH.inp, and LJ7_GA.inp, for PSO, simulated annealing, and the genetic algorithm respectively.
-To run the PSO input file, type the following:
+To run a PSO input file, type:

       ./pso LJ7_PSO.inp